sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/padmanAbhAchAryaH/dhruvatapaH.md

 *Palace.
 Enter King - Suruchi, Dhruva, Narada, Suneeti, and Sumati.*

-**Narada.****—** OKing, receive the jewel of an heir-apparent, who is a prominent Bhakta of Narayana, a favourite of fortune, and a boy of great spiritual merit.
+**Narada.—** OKing, receive the jewel of an heir-apparent, who is a prominent Bhakta of Narayana, a favourite of fortune, and a boy of great spiritual merit.
 Become blessed by this.